apache/incubator-stormcrawler/RELEASING.md

 - Merge the release branch to `main` to start the website deployment.
 - Check, that the website is deployed successfully.
 - Instruction on how to do so can be found on https://github.com/apache/incubator-stormcrawler-site

+### Make the release on Github

+- Remove the `draft` status from the release and select this release as the latest.

 ### Post-Release Steps